 With our party planning tool, you can build out an interactive list of what guests should bring.
 When guests RSVP, they can see all of the needs in one place, see what others are already bringing, and write in or check off what they will bring!
 It really couldn’t be simpler.

-Okay, so now that you’ve used our Potluck App and your guest have all claimed their items, you’ve made it through the bulk of the party planning process.
+Okay, so now that you’ve used Potluck to plan your event, and your guest have all claimed their items, you’ve made it through the bulk of the party planning process.
 Congrats!
 To ensure your potluck is the ultimate good-time-had-by-all, there are a couple of pointers we can throw your way.

 You already know that you should clean your house. you already know that you should put up fun decorations.
 You already know that you’ll need plenty of open surfaces to put the food once it arrives.
 I mean, come on.
 You’re a pro.